Cvarier/planet-vune/README.md

 Inspired by the legacy of Vine, we decided to create a blogging/social platform for uploading and sharing 7-second videos in a geographical context.
 Vune enables people to upload videos at a specific location, and to share these videos with their subscriber/follower base.
 We implemented real-time Firebase sync across our entire platform, so videos are visible to others as soon as they are uploaded, without having to refresh the page.
 This project was developed and submitted for Hack the North 2017.
+Our Devpost submission is available at: https://devpost.com/software/vune.

 ## How We Built It